Golden Bat (cigarette): History

+In 1940, because of the rise of Japanese ultranationalism the name of Golden Bat, which was based on English, was considered a "hostile word" and changed to "Kinshi", meaning golden kite.
+This name was based on the mythology of Emperor Jimmu, who was the first emperor of Japan.
+The packaging design was also changed along with it.
+At first, a golden kite perching on the edge of a bow was depicted; in Japanese mythology, a kite perched on the edge of Jimmu's bow helped defeat his enemies by emitting rays of dazzling light.
+However, the bow was removed because it resulted in this nationalist mythological imagery being thrown away or stepped on.
+The brand changed its name back to Golden Bat in 1949.

 A filtered Golden Bat variant was sold nationwide in 1997.
 The package was redesigned to be modern, and TV commercials and advertisements were frequently shown.
 The price, quantity of tar and nicotine were almost the same as most other brands, and it was a kind of a new brand of the oldest tobacco brand of Japan; however, it was discontinued in May 2003.
 After that, in July 2004, although Golden Bat Box (tea flavor) and Golden Bat Menthol Box (cassis flavor) were put on the market in the Miyagi Prefecture, these tobaccos also did not lead to stability of purchasing and were discontinued in February 2005.

 Appearance of the package was changed widely in 2005 because a new text warning was put on it.
 Habitual smokers of Golden Bat criticized it as destroying history; however, the design has changed afterwards, with silver paper and a tag.
 Also the roll size of the cigarettes was changed into the same size as the general ones, and both the roll and flavor became thicker than before.

 It used to have 18 mg of tar and 1.1 mg of nicotine, but during the 100th anniversary of the brand (which was in June 2016) the content has been lowered to 15 mg of tar and 1.0 mg of nicotine.